OfficeDev/microsoft-teams-apps-tournament-of-teams/Wiki/Solution-Overview.md

 ![Quick Start Guide](../Images/MultipleBadges.png)

-<br></br>

 ![Quick Start Guide](../Images/ManageBadges.png)

 ### Tournaments Report

 - Tournaments Report is available only to admins under "Admin Tools" section.
 - Report feature is available only for completed tournaments.
-- A report can be generated for "All Tournaments" or a particular tournament.
+- A report can be viewed for "All Tournaments" or a particular tournament.

 ![Quick Start Guide](../Images/TOTReports.png)